LukaKon/nvim_docker/README.md

 Check the references:
 Dockerfile borrowed from [TheLoneKing](https://github.com/TheLoneKing) and neovim configuration from [c@m](https://github.com/ChristianChiarulli)

-1. Enter to cloned folder
+1. Enter to the cloned folder
 2. Put your neovim configuration to 'config'.
 3. To build docker image run:
 ```